Experienced Uber and Lyft driver in Los Angeles for the last three years.

 In addition to the weekly incentives, Uber and Lyft offer surge pricing for accepting and completing rides during rush hours, peak times, and public events.
 However, any veteran driver will tell you that the bonuses and incentives Uber and Lyft now offer are much smaller than what they used to be.

 Why Full-Time Drivers are Actually Losing Money

-As the cost for riders become more affordable, the earnings for drivers become smaller.
+As the cost for riders becomes more affordable, the earnings for drivers become smaller.
 As I mentioned earlier, I keep a weekly and monthly log of how much I spend and how much I earn as a rideshare driver.
-The numbers do not lie: over time, my month to month profit is becoming smaller and smaller.
+The numbers do not lie: over time, my month-to-month profit is becoming smaller and smaller.

 In the video released by Fusion, Uber says that drivers' earnings have remained stable despite the lower cost riders pay for riding on Uber trips.
 As an experienced driver, I can tell you that this statement is true: my earnings remain the same because I keep driving more to compensate for the price cut.
 Uber does not admit drivers have to spend more time on the road to compensate for the price drop.

-Mathematically, it would not make any sense to lower the prices of a service and expect the earnings to remain the same, unless customers pay for more services and that increase in service requests compensates for the price drop.
+Mathematically, it would not make any sense to lower the prices of services and expect the earnings to remain the same unless customers pay for more services and that increase in service requests compensates for the price drop.
 In other words, drivers have to drive more time in order to keep their earnings stable in the face of dropping rider rates.

 3. Opportunity Costs

 The way I see it, full-time Uber and Lyft drivers are losing money not because the cost of driving is greater than the driver's earnings, but because of the opportunity cost of all the time rideshare drivers waste on the road.
 The time they spend driving for these companies does not compensate them fairly; in addition, those drivers lose the opportunity of doing something more productive with their time because they have to drive for more hours to earn the same.

 4. Fewer Ride Requests